GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

 ## Time Spent

-Time spent on this project: **5 hours**.
+Time spent on this project: **6 hours and 20 minuutes**.
 Spans from September 14 2025 - October 6 2025.

 ## Process